-To compare the results of concept clustering done manually (human clustered) and automatically (machine clustered), we created Human-Machine plots (HM plot) (see Section 3.1).
+To compare the results of concept clustering done manually (human clustered) and automatically (machine clustered), we created human-machine plots (see Sec.
+3.1).
 The HM plots show two distinct patterns across clustered concepts: under-clustering and over-clustering.
 Our success in identifying these patterns highlights a potential application area where deep learning tools can support design teams.
 We discuss these patterns and their implications in the rest of the paper.
 The remainder of the paper discusses the preliminary stages of our machine learning algorithm on natural language descriptions of concepts and illustrates clustering patterns and their implications.